 Make Sure to Dispose of Your Previous Cards Properly.

-When you decide to get rid of old cards, make sure that the social security number that is written on it is unrecognizable.
+When you’ve figured out how to get a new Medicare card, make sure that the social security number that is written on it is unrecognizable.
 Shredding is one effective way to destroy the older cards.

 Scammed?
 Call the Local Hotlines Immediately

-Don’t give out any information if you receive a phone call asking for something in exchange for your new card.
+Don’t give out any information if you receive a phone call asking for something in exchange for your card.
 Make sure not to give any personal information.
 Otherwise you might become a victim of identity theft.
+Part of learning how to get a new Medicare card is how to protect your old one.

 If this happens, you may contact the Medical fraud hotline 800-447-8477 or the Centers for Medicare & Medicaid Services at 800-633-4227.
 You can ask for a different Medicare number if you feel like you’ve disclosed this information to other people.